This post may contain affiliate links. Please read our disclosure policy.

 Alfredo Sauce is one of those things that seem super complicated and fancy, but let me tell you, making homemade Alfredo Sauce could not be more simple!

 Homemade Alfredo Sauce is far superior to the jarred stuff you buy at the store.
 First, you can pronounce all of the ingredients plus it honestly takes about the same amount of time to heat up!
+This recipe uses heavy cream, but if you are looking for a version with half and half, try this recipe for Alfredo Sauce with Half and Half!

 If you have an Instant Pot (let’s be honest, if you don’t have one yet, you really should!) make sure to check out my super popular Dump and Start Alfredo Recipe.
 Homemade sauce just like this only the noodles cook at the same time.. aaaand it only takes 20 minutes start to finish!